jiangyi15/tf-pwa/docs/amplitude.rst

 Amplitude Combination Rules
 ---------------------------

-For a decay process `A -> R B, R -> C D`, we can get different part of amplitude:
+For a decay process :code:`A -> R B, R -> C D`, we can get different part of amplitude:

 1. Particle:
     1. Initial state: :math:`1`